brendt/stitcher.io/src/content/blog/2018-11-07-structuring-unstructured-data.md

 ### Via the constructor

-Like in the previous example, we pass an array of data to the constructor, and the constructor will map that data unto the properties of its class.
+Like in the previous example, we pass an array of data to the constructor, and the constructor will map that data onto the properties of its class.
 This is the way to go.

 Here's a simplified way of doing this: